garciart/network-automation/README.md

 ---

 ***Disclaimer: The creators of GNS3 no longer recommend using Dynamips' Cisco Internetwork Operating Systems (IOS) images, since Cisco no longer supports those devices or their IOS's.
-They recommend using newer images, such as those available through Cisco's Virtual Internet Routing Lab (VIRL).
+They recommend you use newer images, such as those available through Cisco's Virtual Internet Routing Lab (VIRL).
 However, since this tutorial is only a general introduction to network automation using Python, you will use the freely available Dynamips images instead.***

 ***In addition, while Cisco Packet Tracer is an excellent tool, its ability to interact with host devices is limited, and it is not suitable for our purposes.***

 ## Introduction

-Manually configuring a network device is not a difficult process.
-You simply access the device's command line interface (CLI) through a console, auxiliary, or virtual (VTY) port, and enter the commands manually or run a script using a special feature, such as Cisco IOS Scripting with Tool Command Language (TCL).
+Configuring a network device for Layer 3 communications is not a difficult process.
+First, you connect to the device's console or auxiliary port through a serial connection from a host computer.
+Next, you access the device's command line interface (CLI) using PuTTY or Minicom, and then enter the commands to set the device's IPv4 address manually.
+Once you have enabled Layer 3 communications on the device, you can further provision it over Ethernet by uploading a pre-built configuration, or using tools such as Ansible or Puppet.

-However, imagine how long it would take to configure or update dozens, or even hundreds of devices.
+However, imagine how long it would take to provision or update dozens, or even hundreds of devices.
 In addition, chances are that you will make a few mistakes along the way, such as accidentally skipping a step or entering a wrong IP address, making the process more difficult and time-consuming.

 Automating the process using a scripting language, such as Python, is a better option.
-The bad news is that each time you want to test your code, you would need to "spin-up" a physical device, which may take time or require you to take the device (and possibly the network) offline.
+The bad news is that each time you want to test your code, you would need to "spin-up" a physical device, which may take time or require you to take the device or the network offline.

 However, there are some great tools, like Graphical Network Simulator-3 (GNS3), which, with a little tweaking, allow you to test your code quickly against *multiple* network devices, in a virtual environment.